JosiahDub/skill-state-representative/README.md

 Gives you info about your state representatives

 ## Description
-Provide your state or zip code and the skill can give you your congressperon and senator's information, such as their address and party affiliation.
+Provide your state or zip code and the skill can give you your congressperon and senator's names.
 ## Examples
+ * "Who are my congresspeople in 90210?"
- * "Who is my state representative?"
+ * "Who are my senators in Rhode Island?"

 ## Credits
 Josiah White